French police nab frogmen smuggling cocaine strapped to ships

-NICE, France Police in France and the Netherlands have broken up a smuggling ring that used torpedo-shaped containers, cargo ships and frogmen for years to ship cocaine from South America to Europe's largest commercial port.
+NICE, France, April 25 Police in France and the Netherlands have broken up a smuggling ring that used torpedo-shaped containers, cargo ships and frogmen for years to ship cocaine from South America to Europe's largest commercial port.

 One hundred kilos of cocaine were seized, three Frenchmen arrested and nine others questioned this month after a year-long investigation, a police source told Reuters.